jmpressjs/jmpress.js/README.md

 ### Customize the hash id of each slide

 The id of the step will appear as the URI hash to recall the slide later.
 If you don't give your steps ids then the id `step-N` will be used.

     <div id="name-of-slide" class="step" data-x="3500" data-y="-850" data-rotate="270" data-scale="6">Slide 1</div>

+### Load slides dynamically

+You can load a slide dynamically by setting the `data-src` or `href` attribute on the slide.
+The slide will only be loaded when an adjacent slide or the slide itself is selected.

+    <div class="step" data-src="slides/slide-1.html" data-x="500" data-y="300">Loading...</div>

 ## API